 While hormonal changes can lead to migraines, there are non-biological reasons for them as well…

-Alcohol isn’t the only beverage that can trigger migraines, however…
+Alcohol isn’t the only beverage that can trigger migraines, though…

 Caffeinated coffee is another drink that can lead to migraines.
-Like alcohol, coffee is also a diuretic, meaning it can have the same migraine-triggering effect (dehydration) as alcohol in this regard.
+Like alcohol, coffee is a diuretic, meaning it can have the same migraine-triggering effect (dehydration) as alcohol in this regard.

 9. Sleep Changes

 Depending on the individual, shifts in weather patterns, even days beforehand, can cause migraines.
 Changes in humidity, barometric pressure, temperature, and other weather conditions can onset severe migraines.
 Sometimes, for example, people notice a migraine coming on right before a storm.